 DEL VAL TURF IN '22 GENERAL INFORMATION

-Our objective: to complete installation of a multi-purpose turf field at DVRHS by the spring of 2022.
+Our objective: to complete an installation of a multi-purpose turf field at DVRHS by the spring of 2022.

 Delaware Valley Regional High School is one of only a handful of New Jersey high schools that does not have a turf field.
 Statistics abound that show turf fields are safer on students, give sports programs a competitive advantage by providing more practice opportunities, and are environmentally safer and cheaper to maintain than natural grass.
 The value of turf, however, goes beyond sports.
 Having a multi-purpose turf field would allow our marching band and other music ensembles to practice and host competitions.
 Outside physical education class days would be greatly increased with a drier, safer field.
 Finally, large events such as graduation, student orientations, and community days would not be impacted due to field conditions.